tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 certificate delegation as well and not need to obtain two certificates.

-The client MUST NOT accept a delegated credential unless the server's end-entity certificate has the DelegationUsage extension.
+The client MUST NOT accept a delegated credential unless the server's end-entity certificate satisfies the following criteria:

+* It has the DelegationUsage extension.
+* It has the digitalSignature key usage enabled (see the Keyusage type in
+  {{RFC5280}}), but has the keyEncipherment and dataEncipherment usages are disabled.

 # IANA Considerations